 Frankly, performance reviews aren’t an accurate gauge of how an employee is actually performing.
 A review every year or even occasionally certainly does not equal continuous feedback.
 The culture of feedback becomes timely and actionable when employees and supervisors communicate consistently.
 Communication is crucial to the success of any organization, but unfortunately, far too many employees think their own organizations fall short in this area.

-Regular check-ins and ongoing dialogue between leaders and employees result in dramatic improvement in efficiency and productivity, stronger performance management, and higher employee engagement and retention.
+Regular check-ins and ongoing dialogue between leaders and employees can result in a dramatic improvement in efficiency and productivity, stronger performance management, and higher employee engagement and retention.
 It goes without saying that annual performance reviews simply don’t cut it when it comes to fostering open, healthy lines of communication between leaders and team members.

 If check-ins are conducted with regularity, it gives the perfect opportunity for managers and employees to discuss critical issues, such as project process, goals, development, and potential opportunities.

 It goes without saying that profitability is critical for an organization.
 But your employees are your most valuable asset, and without them performing to the best of their abilities, high levels of profitability are out the window.
-Performance management that goes above and beyond the dreaded annual review is a key to encouraging employees to perform to a high standard.
+Performance management that goes above and beyond the dreaded annual review is key to encouraging employees to perform to a high standard.

-Good performance management requires commitment to measuring employee engagement, understanding employee capacity, and improving feedback loops.
-These are all people-first practices, because taking care of your employees is a key attribute in ensuring your organization runs as smoothly as possible.
+Good performance management requires a commitment to measuring employee engagement, understanding employee capacity, and improving feedback loops.
+These are all people-first practices because taking care of your employees is a key attribute in ensuring your organization runs as smoothly as possible.
 It’s critical that emphasis is put on developing a performance management system that’s beneficial to both leaders and employees alike.